TZstatsADS/Spr2017-proj5-grp3/README.md

 	+ Jingwen Yin
 	+ Chenyun Zhu
 	+ Hongyi Zhu

-+ Project summary: In this project, we built various predictive models on the Fragile Families Challenge data, to predict the following: GPA, Grit, Material hardship, Eviction, Layoff, and Job training.
+**Project summary**: In this project, we built various predictive models on the Fragile Families Challenge data, to predict the following: GPA, Grit, Material hardship, Eviction, Layoff, and Job training.

-+ Data: Fragile Families Challenge.
+**Data**: Fragile Families Challenge.
 It is a scientific mass collaboration combining predictive modeling,causal inference and qualitative interviews.
 Our project goal is to improve the lives of disadvantaged children in the US.

-+ Data Cleaning:
+**Data Cleaning**:
 ![alt tag](https://github.com/TZstatsADS/Spr2017-proj5-grp3/blob/master/figs/140.pic.jpg)
 ![alt tag](https://github.com/TZstatsADS/Spr2017-proj5-grp3/blob/master/figs/160.pic.jpg)
 +Assumption: Age 9 data has already included all the information from age 0-5